-Have you ever heard a student ask the question when they study, “Why am I learning this, I’ll never need to do this in my life?”
+Have you ever heard a student ask the question when they study their lessons, “Why am I learning this, I’ll never need to do this in my life?”
 Of course, you have.
-It is likely most, if not all, people have wondered the same thing at some point in their academic career.
+It is likely most, if not all, people have wondered the same thing at some point in their academic career and how to focus.

 This question came up when a student was working on finding the surface area of a cone.
 He was having difficulties visualizing the cone rolled out and “seeing” what was being measured.
 He was clearly frustrated.
 The pencil was dropped to the table as he leaned back in his chair, shoulders slumped, and looking down at the ground, he asked, “Why am I learning this?”
 Looking back up, he continued, “Am I ever going to use this in the real world?”